dotnet/csharpstandard/standard/variables.md

 > L: x += 1; // error: x not definitely assigned
 > ```
 >
-> Within the scope of a local variable, it is a compile-time error to refer to that local variable in a textual position that precedes its *local_variable_declarator*.
+> Within the scope of a local variable, it is a compile-time error to refer to that local variable in a textual position that precedes its declarator.
 >
 > *end note*